wagslane/blog/content/posts/a-case-against-a-case-for-the-book-of-mormon.md

 I also find it suspicious that "ongoing revelation" is used frequently in the modern church to backtrack and cover up obvious mistakes.

 * Polygamy: The God of the old testament would have sooner burned Washington DC to the ground than not get his way.
-The “new revelation” instead showed that he just changed his mind about the whole ordeal.
+The "new revelation" instead showed that he just changed his mind about the whole ordeal.
 * The curse prohibiting blacks from holding the priesthood suspiciously was lifted right after the civil rights movement.
-* In 2015 God decided that children of gay couples shouldn’t be allowed to get baptized until they are older (which additionally brings into question the age of eight as the proper age of accountability), then through “new revelation” decided to reverse that in 2019.
+* In 2015 God decided that children of gay couples shouldn’t be allowed to get baptized until they are older (which additionally brings into question the age of eight as the proper age of accountability), then through "new revelation" decided to reverse that in 2019.

 ## Pg.
 112–116 Truth clarified by the Book of Mormon

-On these pages, Callister has a table of information that attempts to prove the Book of Mormon’s truthfulness by showing how it “clarified” points of contentious Christian doctrine.
+On these pages, Callister has a table of information that attempts to prove the Book of Mormon’s truthfulness by showing how it "clarified" points of contentious Christian doctrine.
 All he actually proves is that just like every other Christian sect, the Mormons have yet another unverifiably correct interpretation of the Bible.

 ## Pg.
 143 David Whitmer’s testimony

-David Whitmer is cited saying, “Our testimony is true, And if these things are not true, then there is no truth, and if there is no truth, there is no God, and if there is no God, there is no existence.”
+David Whitmer is cited saying, "Our testimony is true, And if these things are not true, then there is no truth, and if there is no truth, there is no God, and if there is no God, there is no existence."

 Here I criticize Whitmer, not Callister.
 I reject every step in Whitmer’s argument.

-* “If our testimony isn’t true then there is no truth” — No. Whitmer and friends can be lying or delusional.
+* "If our testimony isn’t true then there is no truth" — No. Whitmer and friends can be lying or delusional.
 There are more candidate explanations.
-* “If there is no truth, there is no God” — I don’t know what this means, but it is certainly a non-sequitur.
+* "If there is no truth, there is no God" — I don’t know what this means, but it is certainly a non-sequitur.
 I can imagine a deity that lies, but even that might be missing his point.
-* “If there is no God, there is no existence” — We have no reason to believe that a God is necessary for existence.
+* "If there is no God, there is no existence" — We have no reason to believe that a God is necessary for existence.
 We have evidence of existence, and yet no evidence for a God.

 ## Pg.
 162 An unbiased judge

 > The impartial and unbiased judge must admit that the testimonies of the eleven witnesses, as supported by overwhelming historical evidence, are a very convincing evidence of the truth of the Book of Mormon.

-First, I hope Mormons and non-Mormons alike can agree that there is nowhere near an “overwhelming historical evidence” of the Book of Mormon.
+First, I hope Mormons and non-Mormons alike can agree that there is nowhere near an "overwhelming historical evidence" of the Book of Mormon.
 I certainly would have agreed to that as a believing member of the church.
 If there were, we would have been teaching archeology as the primary subject of the missionary discussions.

 Second, the testimony of eleven of Smith’s friends and family who were given leadership positions within the church is not super convincing evidence.
 The hundreds of Catholic saints who performed or "witnessed" miracles are not evidence of the truthfulness of Roman Catholicism, let us apply that logic equally to all religions.